ARizzo35/starlink-rs/README.md

 ## Development

-Protobuf codegen is handled by the `codegen` crate in the workspace.
-Generated Protobuf files are checked in.
+Protobuf and Rust codegen is handled by the `codegen` crate in the workspace.
+Generated Protobuf and Rust files are checked in.
 To run the code generation, do:

     cargo run --package starlink-codegen